 Once you have made your clay coil, roll it into a snail shell shape.
 Next, make a little sausage shape for the body and head.
 If your child is older, you can teach them to make the head a little wider than the tail.

 Join the coil shell to the sausage body.
 Clay can come apart if it is simply pressed together.
-You can make sure you have a good join is to score the surface of the clay with a fork.
+You can make sure you have a good joint by scoring into the surface of the clay with a fork.
 Then dab a bit of water on the scored surface before you press the two surfaces together.
 You will probably need to help your child a bit with this.

 Wait for the clay to dry and then paint your snail.
 It’s nice to capture the facial features of the snail.